-As the news of the day should make clear, blowing the whistle is never an ideal proposition.
+As the news of the day should make clear, whistlblowing is never an ideal proposition.
 Even with legal protections in place, whistleblowers face a host of risks.
 Marcy Maslov shares her personal story as a whistleblower.

 Whistleblowing is hard in the best of circumstances.
 Having made the choice to report unethical and illegal activities and almost getting myself killed for it, I should know.